Imagen dinámica

 The Harmony of Analogous Colors

-Analogous colors are those found next to each other on the color wheel.
+Analogous colors are those that are next to each other on the color wheel.
 Using a palette of analogous colors can create a sense of harmony and cohesion in your work.
 This technique is especially useful for creating environments or scenes with a specific atmosphere.

 Try selecting three or four adjacent colors on the wheel.
 You’ll see how your illustration immediately acquires visual coherence.
 This technique is highly appreciated in comic design and illustration series, where maintaining a consistent palette across multiple pages or images is crucial for visual narrative.